SourceBox-Tv/Bro-ai/README.md

  To update assistant,start assistant using exe or the setup folder with ai.py and say "update assistant"

  what can it do, just ask him.
-But for example it can play specific video on youtube,search youtube,play music, play media, search net, keep u out of panic or deepression , take screenshot, change his name,ask jokes, ask question or even calculate him or ask time etc basically have fun other updates will come to this in future.
+But for example it can play specific video on youtube,search youtube,play music, play media, search net, keep u out of panic or deepression , take screenshot, change his name,ask jokes, ask question or even calculate him or ask time,ask for weather etc basically have fun other updates will come to this in future.

 ## Authors